fsanche3/RevWork-API/README.md

 ## Description

-With RevWork API Employers and Freelancers each have their privalages and use cases.
+With RevWork API Employers and Freelancers each have their own use cases.
 #### Employers Are Able To
  - Register/Login
  - Post/View Jobs
- - Edit/Delete Jobs
+ - Delete Jobs
  - View Applicants/Applicant
  #### Freelancers Are Able To
  - Register/Login